-The Trustees practices through its Board, namely the Governing Body and the constituted subcommittees risk management principles.
-Any major risks highlighted at any sub committee are brought to the main Board with proposed mitigating actions and they continue to be reported until the risk is adequately mitigated.
+The Academy Trust practices through its Board, namely the Governing Body and the constituted subcommittees risk management principles.
+Any major risks highlighted at any sub-committee are brought to the main Board with proposed mitigating actions and they continue to be reported until the risk is adequately mitigated.

-The Trustees accept managed risk as an inevitable part of its operations but maintains an objective not to run unacceptable levels of risk in any area.
-The subjective nature of this process requires major risks to be resolved by the Trustees collectively, whilst more minor risks are dealt with by senior executive officers.
+The Governing body accept managed risk as an inevitable part of its operations but maintains an objective not to run unacceptable levels of risk in any area.
+The subjective nature of this process requires major risks to be resolved by the Governing body collectively, whilst more minor risks are dealt with by senior executive officers.